 Providers are able to obtain interpreter services for telephonic contact and in-office visits.
 Information on how to obtain these services is documented in the provider manual and through other means, such as the provider newsletter.
-Amerigroup, at a minimum, annually assesses use of interpreter services as well as individual and staff experiences with language services by reviewing utilization reports and member feedback.
+Amerigroup, at a minimum, annually assesses utilization of interpreter services as well as individual and staff experiences with language services by reviewing utilization reports and member feedback.

-CLAS standard [seven]: Ensure the competence of individuals providing language assistance and recognize that the use of untrained individuals and/or minors as interpreters should be avoided.
+CLAS standard seven: Ensure the competence of individuals providing language assistance and recognize that the use of untrained individuals and/or minors as interpreters should be avoided.

 To the extent possible, customer care representatives (CCRs) are comprised of associates from similar cultural and linguistic backgrounds as our members.
-All CCRs receive training on how to assist members with language difficulties, and they have access to in-house bilingual staff as well as contracted interpreters via the Language Line, Voiance.\ Voiance, a division of the CyraCom International, Inc. Company is an external vendor that provides the telephonic services for Amerigroup.
+All CCRs receive training on how to assist members with language difficulties, and they have access to in-house bilingual staff as well as contracted interpreters via the Language Line, Voiance.
 Associates also receive training on how to access local interpreters and TDD/TTY.
 All other interpretive services are provided by professional over-the-phone interpreter (OPI) service vendors or locally contracted interpreter service vendors.
 Oral communication with members is offered through OPIs.
-Written communication, other than the state required Spanish, is available on member request.
-A toll-free Member Services number, with access to OPIs, is available for LEP individuals.
-If a member with language difficulties or bilingual needs calls Member Services after hours, they will be routed to the 24-hour Nurse HelpLine.
-The 24-hour Nurse HelpLine has access to Voiance for translation services.
-In addition, for those who do not speak English and/or who are hard of hearing, Amerigroup can assist members with interpreter services for doctor visits as noted under CLAS standard [six].
+Written communication, other than the state required Spanish, is available upon member request.
+A toll-free Member Services number, with access to OPIs, is available for limited-English proficient (LEP) individuals.
+If a member with language difficulties or bilingual needs calls Member Services after hours, they will be routed to the Nurse HelpLine.
+The Nurse HelpLine has access to Voiance for translation services.
+In addition, for those who do not speak English and/or who are hard of hearing, Amerigroup can assist members with interpreter services for doctor visits as noted under CLAS standard six.
 Associates are trained to offer interpretation services whenever they encounter a member who may benefit from them and to educate members about the availability of services.

-CLAS standard [eight]: Provide easy-to-understand print and multimedia materials and signage in the languages commonly used by the populations in the service area.
+CLAS standard eight: Provide easy-to-understand print and multimedia materials and signage in the languages commonly used by the populations in the service area.

 Amerigroup assures easy-to-understand member-related materials are available.
 Written materials (such as member handbooks and member notices) are available in a variety of formats and in English, Spanish, Braille and large print as well as by audio.
 Written member materials are also available in other languages upon request.
-In addition, all member materials are written at or below a [sixth] grade reading level according to the Flesch-Kincaid Grade Level scale.
+In addition, all member materials are written at or below a 6th grade reading level according to the Flesch-Kincaid Grade Level scale.
 Information on our website is available in both English and Spanish.

 To ensure materials are culturally appropriate and meet cultural competency requirements, an internal team reviews all materials available to members.
-The review is conducted by subject-matter experts in Compliance, Health Promotion, Regulatory, Quality, Medical Management, Legal and other departments as necessary.
+The review is conducted by subject-matter experts in Compliance, Health Promotion, Regulatory, Medical Management, Legal and other departments as necessary.